dgraph-io/dgraph/wiki/content/clients/index.md

 }
 ```

+Read-only transactions can be created by calling `c.NewReadOnlyTxn()`.
+Read-only
+transactions are useful to increase read speed because they can circumvent the
+usual consensus protocol.
+Read-only transactions cannot contain mutations and
+trying to call `txn.Commit()` will result in an error.
+Calling `txn.Discard()`
+will be a no-op.

 ### Run a query

 You can run a query by calling `txn.Query`.
 The response would contain a `JSON`